TDTM9001/sem/use-cases/usecase29.md

 ### Goal in Context

-As an *Population  Researcher* I want *to produce a report showing The population of a country.* so that *I can support population reporting of the organisation.*
+As a *Population  Researcher* I want *to produce a report showing The population of a country.* so that *I can support population reporting of the organisation.*

 ### Scope